flashbots/builder-tools/README.md

 $ go run cmd/https-client/main.go
 ```

+### Status API server

-Status api server that can be used to record and query events.
+The status api server is used to record and query events.
 Events can be added through local named pipe (file `pipe.fifo`), or through HTTP API.

 ```bash
 # Start the server